Registration and login are required to submit items online and to check the status of current submissions.

 Results and Discussions

 Results should be clear and concise.
-The results should summarize (scientific) findings rather than providing data in great detail.
+The results should summarize (scientific) findings rather than provide data in great detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.

 The discussion should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.